Mitsubishi Xpander: Motorsport

-Xpander AP4

-The Xpander AP4 was a rally car that competed in the Asia-Pacific Rally Championship in the AP4 class.
+The Xpander AP4 is a rally car that competed in the Asia-Pacific Rally Championship in the AP4 class.
 It was first shown as the prototype at the 27th Indonesia International Motor Show through April to May 2019.

 The exterior has been modified to meet FIA AP4 rally standards.
 The interior has been stripped down and the roll cage has been added.
 The air conditioning and other unnecessary features have also been removed.
 The race-ready version of the car was shown at the 27th Gaikindo Indonesia International Auto Show in July 2019.
 It was powered by a sleeved and de-stroked 2.0 L 4B11 engine to the displacement of 1.6 L and produced 261 kW and 556 Nm of torque with the power transferred to the sequential manual transmission and four-wheel drive.

 The car would originally make its official rally debut at the NZRC Goldrush Rally of Coromandel in Moewai Park, Whitianga, New Zealand from 16 to 17 August 2019 and piloted by Rifat Sungkar of Xpander Rally Team with Muhammad Redwan as the co-driver, but the FIA homologation process had not been finished at the time.
 The team then would use a Lancer Evolution VI spare car to be still able to compete in the rally.
 The Xpander AP4 has a claimed development cost of more than (approximately as of July 2019).

+On 11 July 2020, the car was finally tested for first time at Tembong Jaya circuit.
+The Xpander AP4 made its racing debut at Meikarta Sprint Rally 2020 driven by Rifat Sungkar and Muhammad Redwan.

+The Xpander AP4 made its international debut at Shannons Adelaide Rally 2025 in Adelaide, Australia.
+According to Rifat, the basis for the Xpander type used is GLS grade.